1,000+ Opportunities

 org, and we will verify your organization’s application history with the Trust and ensure that you have updated login credentials.
 Recent Grants and Grantees maritime education Grantee Spotlights 1001 Conshohocken State Road, Suite 1-505 West Conshohocken, PA 19428 info@wwsmithcharitabletrust. org

-Based on current listing details, eligibility includes: Nonprofit organizations in the Philadelphia and Delaware River area providing hands-on maritime experience or education, especially to low-income middle and high school youth.
+Based on current listing details, eligibility includes: Nonprofit organizations in the five-county Greater Philadelphia area (Bucks, Chester, Delaware, Montgomery, Philadelphia) and Camden, NJ that provide maritime education and youth development programs; must have existed at least one year.
 Applicants should confirm final requirements in the official notice before submission.

 The current target date is rolling deadlines or periodic funding windows.
 Build your timeline backwards from this date to cover registrations, approvals, attachments, and final submission checks.